deel-ai/xplique/docs/api/attributions/object_detection.md

     The intersection score of the operator is the IOU (Intersection Over Union) by default but can be modified by specifying as [custom intersection score](#custom-intersection-score).

 !!!info
     With the DRise formula the methods explain the box position, the box objectness, and the class prediction at the same time.
-However, the user may want to explain them separately, therefore several variants of this operator are available in Xplique and described in [What can we explain and how? section](#what-can-we-explain-and-how).
+However, the user may want to explain them separately, therefore several variants of this operator are available in Xplique and described in [What can be explained and how? section](#what-can-be-explained-and-how).

 ### The behavior

-- In the case of [perturbation-based methods](../api_attributions/#gradient-based-approaches), the perturbation score is the similarity metric aforementioned.
+- In the case of [perturbation-based methods](api_attributions.md#gradient-based-approaches), the perturbation score is the similarity metric aforementioned.
-- For [gradient-based methods](../api_attributions/#perturbation-based-approaches), the gradient of the similarity metric is given, but no matching is necessary as no perturbation is made.
+- For [gradient-based methods](api_attributions.md#perturbation-based-approaches), the gradient of the similarity metric is given, but no matching is necessary as no perturbation is made.